 (1) Royalties arising in a Contracting State and paid to a resident of the other Contracting State shall be taxable in that other State.

-(2) However, such royalties may also be taxed in the Contracting State in which they arise and according to the laws of that State, but if the beneficial owner is a resident of the other Contracting State, the tax so charged not exceed 10 percent of the gross amount of royalties.
+(2) However, such royalties shall also be taxable in the Contracting State in which they arise and according to the law of that State, but if the beneficial owner is a resident of the other Contracting State the tax so charged shall not exceed ten percent (10 percent) of the gross amount.

-(4) The provisions of paragraphs (1) and (2) of this Article shall not apply if the beneficial owner of the royalties, being a resident of a Contracting State, carries on an industrial or commercial activity in the other Contracting State in which the royalties arise, through a permanent establishment situated therein, or performs in that other State independent personal services from a fixed base situated therein, and the right or property in respect of which the royalties are paid is effectively connected therewith.
-In such case the provisions of Article 7 or Article 14 of this Convention, as the case may be, shall apply.
+(4) The provisions of paragraphs (1) and (2) of this Article shall not apply if the beneficial owner of the royalties, being a resident of a Contracting State, carries on business in the other Contracting State in which the royalties arise, through a permanent establishment situated in that other State, and the right or property in respect of which the royalties are paid is effectively connected with such a permanent establishment.
+In such a case, the provisions of Article 7 or Article 14 as the case may be, shall apply.

-(5) The royalties are deemed to arise in a Contracting State in case the payer is a resident of that State.
-In case the payer of the royalties, whether a resident of a Contracting State or not, however, has a permanent establishment in a Contracting State for which the contract giving rise to the payment of the royalties has been entered and which as such incurs the charge thereof, such royalties shall be deemed to arise in the State in which the permanent establishment or fixed base is situated.
+(5) Royalties shall be deemed to arise in a Contracting State if the payer is that State itself, one of its local authorities or a resident of that State.
+However, where the person paying the royalties, whether he is a resident of a Contracting State or not, has in the Contracting States a permanent establishment or a fixed base, in connection with which the liability to pay the royalties was incurred and such royalties are borne by such permanent establishment or fixed base, then such royalties shall be deemed to arise in the Contracting State in which the permanent establishment or fixed base is situated.

-(6) Where, by reason of a special relationship between the payer and the beneficial owner or between both of them and some third parties, the amount of the royalties, having regard to the service for which they are paid, exceeds the amount which would have been agreed upon by the payer and the beneficial owner in the absence of similar relationships, the provisions of this Article shall apply only to the last-mentioned amount.
-In such case, the excess part of the payments shall remain taxable in accordance with the laws of each Contracting State, due regard being had to the other provisions of this Convention.
+(6) Where, by reason of a special relationship, either between the payer and the beneficial owner or between both of them and some other person, the amount of royalties, having regard to the service for which they are paid, exceeds the amount which would have been agreed upon by the payer and the beneficial owner in the absence of such similar relationship, the provisions of this Article shall apply only to the last mentioned amount.
+In such case, the excess part of the payments shall remain taxable according to the laws of each Contracting State, due regard being had to the other provisions of this Convention.